juergenweb/FrontendLoginRegister/README.md

 - TfaEmail: Only if you want to use 2-factor-authentication with email and code

 ## Highlights
-- "One-click" integration of an user login/registration system without the hazzle of creating all pages by hand
+- "One-click" integration of an user login/registration system without the hazzle of creating all pages and forms by hand
 - "One-click" switch between login or login and registration option
 - Double opt-in with activation link on new registrations
 - Automatic sending of reminder mails, if account has not been activated after a certain time